 - anticipated recovery time

 Laparoscopic surgery, for instance, involves less pain and scarring than open surgery, as well as a shorter time required for healing.
-However, it is a more costly procedure than open surgery.
+However, it’s a more expensive procedure than open surgery.

 In both surgeries, your surgeon will make incisions in your groin area to access the hernia.
 The intestine or other tissue protruding from the femoral area is returned to its proper position.
-The surgeon will sew the hole back together, and may reinforce it with a piece of mesh.
+The surgeon will sew the hole back together and may reinforce it with a piece of mesh.
 The mesh strengthens the wall of the canal.
-Some procedures called “tension-free repairs” are minimally invasive and do not require the use of general anesthesia.
+Some procedures called “tension-free repairs” are minimally invasive and don’t require the use of general anesthesia.

 Femoral hernias are generally not life-threatening medical conditions.

 The recurrence of a femoral hernia is very low.
-The Royal United Hospital estimates that only 1 to 5 percent of people who have had a femoral hernia will have a recurring hernia.
+The National Health Service (NHS) in the United Kingdom estimates that only 1 percent of people who’ve had a femoral hernia will have a recurring hernia.